Arm Holdings: Licensees

 Companies often license these designs from Arm to manufacture and integrate into their own System on chip (SoC) with other components such as GPUs (sometimes Arm's Mali) or modem/radio basebands (for mobile phones).
-Arm offers multiple licensing programs for their cores.
+Arm offers multiple licensing programs for its cores.
 Arm also offers Artisan POP IP, where Arm partners with foundries to provide physical implementation, which allows faster time to market.

 In February 2016, Arm announced the Built on Arm Cortex Technology licence often shortened to Built on Cortex (BoC) licence.
 This licence allows companies to partner with Arm and make modifications to Arm Cortex designs.
 These design modifications will not be shared with other companies.
 These semi-custom core designs also have brand freedom, for example Kryo 280.

-In addition to licences for their core designs and BoC licence, Arm offers an "architectural licence" for their instruction set architectures, allowing the licensees to design their own cores that implement one of those instruction sets.
+In addition to licences for its core designs and BoC licence, Arm offers an "architectural licence" for its instruction set architectures, allowing the licensees to design their own cores that implement one of those instruction sets.
 An Arm architectural licence is more costly than a regular Arm core licence.

 The Financial Times reported in March 2023 that Arm had planned to charge the licensees royalties based on the value of the device, instead of the prior model based on the chip's value.